 The U.S. Centers for Disease Control and Prevention's Advisory Committee on Immunization Practices (ACIP) recommends that children receive two doses of the chickenpox vaccine with:

-- The first dose administered when the child is 12 - 15 months years of age
+- The first dose administered when the child is 12 to 15 months years of age

-- The second dose administered when the child is 4 - 6 years of age
+- The second dose administered when the child is 4 to 6 years of age

 For children who have previously received one dose of the chickenpox vaccine, the ACIP recommends that they receive a "catch-up" second dose during their regular doctor's visit.
 This second dose can be given at any time as long as it is at least 3 months after the first dose.
 Studies indicate that the odds of developing chickenpox are 95% lower in children who receive two doses of the vaccine compared to those who receive only one.

 Children most at risk for having chickenpox after having been vaccinated only one time are ages 8 to 12 years and have generally been vaccinated at least 5 years before their current chickenpox infection.

 Recommendations for the Chickenpox Vaccine in Adults

 The CDC recommends that every healthy adult without a known history of chickenpox be vaccinated.
 Adults should receive 2 doses of the vaccine, 4 to 8 weeks apart.
 Adults in the following groups should especially consider vaccination: